By: Author John Cunningham. Published: 2020/12/21 at 1:03 pm

-A long handle needle nose pliers, a soft kneeling pad and a light makes this process a little easier.
+A long handle needle nose pliers, a soft kneeling pad, and light make this process a little easier.
 With the tab released and the inner unhooked, remove the old cable by pulling it from (upper deck side) the hole.

 4 Fit Transmission Cable End

 Before attempting to fit the new cable, be sure it’s correct.
 Check it using the old cable.
 Fit the transmission cable end through the mower body hole and push the winged outer connector into its anchor.
 Use your long-nose pliers.

 Use Pliers and Patience

 5 Fit Handlebar Cable End

 Fit Cable End – Go ahead now and stand your mower upright.
 Fit inner braided end to the bail lever and stretch the outer connector to seat in its anchor.
 Now, you are ready to adjust.

 6 Adjust Mower Drive Cable